 Within all of our species specific requirements we specify the maximum livestock allowed in an area to avoid close confinement.
-We define this by the species, production system, welfare monitoring, legislation and evidence based best practice approaches.
+We define this by the species and production system, based on welfare monitoring, legislation and evidence based best practice approaches.

 In addition to density requirements, we also stipulate that all livestock housing must promote a range of natural behaviours through enrichment techniques or building designs that mimic natural conditions.
 Stall and/or tether housing is not permitted.
 Our egg production is from free-range and indoor housed hens, we have committed to stop sourcing eggs from caged hens by 2025.
 We do not allow tethering or tail docking of cattle, veal crates, battery cages or high stocking numbers in any species including fish.